Denitrifying Bioreactor

 Installation Considerations

-- Need consistent flow
+- Woodchip bioreactors require a consistent flow

 - Most efficient on 30- to 100-acres tile systems

-- Typical footprint of 30’ x 100’
+- Typical footprint will measure 30’ x 100’

 - Utilize rock around manifolds for increased infiltration and pipe support